micro-api/micro-api/README.md

 ## Entry Point

 The expectation of a Micro API entry point is to enumerate types and properties and provide links to collections.
+It **MUST** contain the `µ:vocab` property, valued as an array of objects.

 ```http
 GET /